Thomas Bullitt: French and Indian War

 The third try in 1758 also started badly, but ended victoriously.
-Bullitt led a militia company in the Forbes Expedition.
+Bullitt commanded a militia company in the Forbes Expedition.
 In September he was part of the large advance party of regulars and militia commanded by Major James Grant.
 After Grant refused advice on wilderness fighting, his party was ambushed by the French and their Indian allies on September 21, 1758.
-They took heavy losses and Grant was captured.
+They suffered great losses and Grant was captured.
 Bullitt took to the woods, but rallied the militia, and counterattacked their pursuers.
-He then led more than half of the original party back to their main force.
-The French were forced to abandon the fort in November.
+He then commanded more than half of the original party back to their main force.
+The French were forced to abandon the fort during November.

-On May 22, 1759, French and Indian troops defeated a party of 100 Virginians under the command of Captain Thomas Bullitt on the Forbes Road near Fort Ligonier.
+On May 22, 1759, French and Indian troops defeated a party of 100 Virginians commanded by Captain Thomas Bullitt on the Forbes Road near Fort Ligonier.
 Bullitt and his troops were taking provisions from Bedford to Fort Ligonier when they were attacked.
-They suffered over 40 casualties and lost many of their supplies.
+They suffered more than 40 casualties and lost many of their supplies.
 William Byrd published in Hunter's Virginia Gazette (Williamsburg) a letter dated 26 Oct 1759 and sent from Pittsburgh in which he stated that Gen. John Stanwix at Byrd's request convened a court of inquiry to investigate Captain Bullitt's conduct.
 The court decided unanimously 'that Captain Bullitt behaved like a good Officer, and did every Thing in his Power to repulse the Enemy, and save the Convoy.'"

 After the war

 Bullitt kept his interest in the frontier.
 He began to speculate in land and invest in development.
 When a number of his militia company exercised their land grant bounties in what would become Bath County, Virginia, he bought land there and built an Inn at Hot Springs in 1766.
-Over the next few years his guests included Thomas Jefferson and George Washington.
+During the next few years his guests included Thomas Jefferson and George Washington.

 During the war, Andrew Lewis and Thomas Bullitt had surveyed part of the area and had heard stories from the Native Americans and colonists about the healing powers of the springs.
 In 1764, Captain Thomas Bullitt received a colonial land grant of 300 acres which contained seven hot and warm springs.
 "After receiving the award, Captain Bullitt moved his militia company and their families to the area.
 The land was cleared, and within two years, a wooden 18 room wooden hotel was constructed there, and in 1766 the "Homestead" was opened and named in honor of the homesteaders who built the resort and bathhouses."
-The Omni Homestead Resort, as it is called today, continued to be operated by Thomas Bullitt's family after his death during the Revolution, until 1832, when it was sold to Dr. Thomas Goode (physician), who also purchased the Healing Springs, Virginia and the resort at Warm Springs, Virginia.
+The Omni Homestead Resort, as it is termed today, continued to be operated by Thomas Bullitt's family after his death during the Revolution, until 1832, when it was sold to Dr. Thomas Goode (physician), who also purchased the Healing Springs, Virginia and the resort at Warm Springs, Virginia.

-He also continued his militia service, and at the war's end in 1763 he became adjutant general of the state militia, a post that he held through the early days of the Revolutionary War.